nhsconnect/FHIR-NRLS-API/pages/explore/api_foundation_documentreference.md

 tags:
 sidebar: accessrecord_rest_sidebar
 permalink: api_foundation_documentreference.html
 summary: A DocumentReference resource is used to describe a document that is made available to a healthcare system.
 A document is some sequence of bytes that is identifiable, establishes its own context (e.g., what subject, author, etc. can be displayed to the user), and has defined update management.
-The DocumentReference resource can be used with any document format that has a recognized mime type and that conforms to this definition.
+The DocumentReference resource can be used with any document format that has a recognized MIME type and that conforms to this definition.
 ---

 <!--tags: [rest,fhir,documents,api,noccprofile]-->